Project

 I think this is not a bug, but the remaining issue here, if any, is whether there should be a counterpart to rehash for Set.
 But I am not sure if Sebastian Skalacki would be asking for that.

-Updated by skalee (Sebastian Skalacki) about 8 years ago
+Updated by skalee (Sebastian Skalacki) over 8 years ago

 Yes, I believe that implementing Set#rehash is a good idea (unless rehashing automatically when needed would be a better one).
 Furthermore, documentation is quite confusing on this topic.
 The caveat is indeed somewhat mentioned in the Hash#rehash method description — but nowhere else.